Mary E. Lidstrom

-Dr. Lidstrom is a Professor of Microbiology and holds the Frank Jungers Chair of Engineering, in the Department of Chemical Engineering, at the University of Washington, Seattle.
+Dr. Lidstrom is Professor Emeritus of Chemical Engineering and Microbiology at the University of Washington, Seattle.
+From 1995 to 2022, she held the Frank Jungers Chair of Engineering in the College of Engineering.
 She received her B.S. in Microbiology from Oregon State University.
 After receiving her M.S. and Ph.D. in Bacteriology from the University of Wisconsin, Dr. Lidstrom conducted work as a Leverhulme postdoctoral Fellow in Microbiology at the University of Sheffield.
 Dr. Lidstrom has previously held academic appointments in Microbiology at the University of Washington, in the Center for Great Lakes Studies in Milwaukee, Wisconsin, and in Environmental Engineering Science at the California Institute of Technology.
 She currently is a fellow of the American Academy of Microbiology, a member of the National Academy of Sciences and serves on the editorial boards of the Journal of Bacteriology and FEMS Microbial Ecology.
-Dr. Lidstrom is the Vice Provost of Research.
+Dr. Lidstrom also served as UW's Vice Provost of Research from 2005 to 2021.

 - Ph.D., University of Wisconsin, 1977

 Genomic, physiological and metabolic modeling approaches are used to understand metabolic networks in these bacteria, with the goal of directed manipulation of key metabolic pathways and enzymes for environmentally benign chemical production from methanol.

 Physiological heterogeneity of individual cells of M. extorquens AM1 can be used to understand how the behavior of individual cells directs population outcomes during response to stress.